 Dance Publications

 Anderson, Margo.
 2020.
-Dance Overview of the Australian Performing Arts Collection, Dance Research, Vol. 38, Issue 2.
+Dance Overview of the Australian Performing Arts Collection, Dance Research, Vol. 38, No. 2.

 Baylis, John, 2019.
 Branch Nebula: Seeking flow, In Response: Dialogues with RealTime, Erin Branningan (ed).
 UNSW